bamos/bamos.github.io/index.md

 My research interests include applying theory and statistics to empirical problems in machine learning and computer vision, particularly in deep learning.
-I am the author [OpenFace](https://cmusatyalab.github.io/openface/), which is an open source face recognition project that uses deep neural networks.
+I am the author of [OpenFace](https://cmusatyalab.github.io/openface/), which is an open source face recognition project that uses deep neural networks.